 View from our tents

-After 15 km the road started to go up hill.
+After 15 km the road started to go uphill.
 The Tourmalet was indicated.
-We followed some people on speed bikes while we gently went up hill.
-A saw a cyclist with a green shirt in the distance.
+We followed some people on speed bikes while we gently went uphill.
+I saw a cyclist with a green shirt in the distance.
 When we catched up with them they turned out to be the two German cyclists we had also seen on the Aubisque.
 They recognized us as well.
-One shouted 'HI' and high-fived Bram.
+One shouted 'Hi' and high-fived Bram.
 They would also climb the Tourmalet.
-When the climb really started the cyclists before us took a break.
-But not us!
+When the climb really started the cyclists before us took a break, but we continued.

 The Tourmalet wasn't really steep, only the last few kilometers.
 First the road passed through two villages and then entered a nice valley.
 We passed some other cycling vacation people.
 In the valley the road meandered back and forth.
-Afterwards it made a very big bend, about 3 kilometers long.
-We could clearly see how far we still had to go.
+Afterward it made a huge bend, about 3 kilometers long.
+We could see how far we still had to go.
 After a few more turns, each increasingly steeper, we reached the top.
 I had done the entire climb on just two water bottles.
-Just as on the Aubisque we hadn't stopped the entire climb.
+Just as on the Aubisque we didn't stop during the entire climb.
 The breakfast of a baguette with nearly no honey apparently didn't work against us.
 On top we bought ice cream.
 The bar also had a suitcase with old newspapers.
 A sign said they were there for cyclists to stay warm during the descent.
 There were also bikes from 1908, which they used during races back in the day.

 I bought a stone plaque in the souvenir shop, showing the mountain and a bike.
-Bram bought a hat, because he needed one any way.
-From here you could walk up to Pic du Midi.
-That is an even higher mountain from where you can see most of the Pyrenees.
-We started the walk but after half an hour weren't even half way yet.
-As we still had quite a bike ride to do and had hardly eaten, we decided it was best to turn around.
+Bram bought a hat because he needed one anyway.
+From there we could walk up to Pic du Midi.
+That is an even higher mountain from which most of the Pyrenees are visible.
+We started the hike, but after half an hour we weren't even halfway yet.
+As we still had quite a bike ride ahead of us and hardly ate, we decided it was best to turn around.
 There were lots of vultures at the top.

 We climbed up from this side